-All-Electric Chevy Bolt - The Co-op recently added an electric vehicle (EV) Chevy Bolt to its fleet.
-Although we are at the early stages of multiple Members purchasing an EV, it's the best time for vour Cooperative to plan for the future.
+All-Electric Chevy Bolt - The recently added electric vehicle (EV) Chevy Bolt to its fleet.
+Although we are at the early stages of multiple Members purchasing an EV, it's best time for vour Cooperative to plan for the future.
 For example, we are analyzing the impact electric vehicles will have on Farmers' Electric regarding the grid. energy demand, and usage.
-The Chevy Bolt will be used throughout our service territory. as an educational tool for both the Cooperative and our Members.
-Farmers' Flectric strives to stay up-to-date on new technology and issues that may affect your Cooperative now and in the future, which includes electric vehicles
+The Chevy Bolt will be throughout our service territory. as an educational tool for both Cooperative and Members.
+Farmers' Flectric strives to stay up-to-date on new technology and issues that may affect your Cooperative now and in the future, which includes electric vehicles www.fec-co.com/EV o you're thinking about installing solar panels, but you have some questions.

 See if an electric vehicle is right for you.
-Visit our website where Members can toggle information regarding how many miles they travel daily, where charging stations are located, and compare the cost savings on electricity vs fuel. www.fec-co.com/EV
+Visit our website where Members can toggle information regarding how many miles they travel daily, where charging stations are located, and compare the cost savings on electricity vs fuel.